Robert L. Schreiwer

 Amanda T. Leigh-Hawkins is the Program Coordinator for The Troth's International Relations and Exchange Program.
 She is also a member of The Troth’s High Rede (Board of Directors), and the Officer Liaison.
 Amanda lives in Massachusetts USA with her husband and daughter.

 Amanda is an advocate for diversity, equity and inclusion, sustainability, civil rights, human rights, animal rights, religious freedom, and the environment.
 Her background also includes a Bachelor of Arts in Arts Administration from The University of Massachusetts Amherst.
 She enjoys homesteading activities, arts and crafts, organic gardening, dance, music, studying all things Heathenry/Asatru, and spending lots of time with her daughter and husband.
-She identifies as a Druidic-Asatru-Witch and Animist.
+She identifies as an Asatru-Witch and Animist.
 She is also a member of Ár nDraíocht Féin, Pagan Federation International, Earth Spirit community, and Oak Hearth Fellowship of New England USA.

 The Troth, Nordisk Tingfællig